ToreSHCoding/Etch-a-Sketch/README.md

 # Etch-a-Sketch
-Virtual drawing sketchpad made with HTML, CSS, and JS to practice DOM manipulation and toy with .forEach().
+Virtual drawing sketchpad made with HTML, CSS, and JavaScript to help practice and understand DOM manipulation.

+It uses a grid and .forEach() to utilize eventListeners() such as 'click' and 'mouseover' in order to create a virtual pixel drawing tablet.

 This project is just a prototype.
-I may come back and rewrite the code more effeciently.
+I may come back to rewrite the code more effeciently.